AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/soap-module.md

 keywords: connector
 navigation-topic: apps-and-their-modules
 title: SOAP module
-description: You can use the SOAP module to connect to SOAP APIs.
+description: You can use the SOAP module to connect to SOAP APIs in Adobe Workfront Fusion.
 ---

 # SOAP module

-You can use the SOAP module to connect to SOAP APIs.
+You can use the SOAP module to connect to SOAP APIs in Adobe Workfront Fusion.

 ## Access requirements